HeyImNas/HTB-OBSIDIAN/HTB/Starting Lab Writeups.md

 		unzips files:

 		 cat index.php
-					 there is a section that specifys that a password has to be                          equal to something when its md5 encrypted.
+				there is a section that specifys that a password has to equal to something when its md5 encrypted.

 				md5(passwd)==="2cb42f8734ea607eefed3b70af13bbd3"